Strata Identity raises $11 million to unify identity management in a multi-cloud world

 Track record

 Olden has a track record in the identity and access management sphere, having sold web access management company Securant to RSA Security for a reported $137 million back in 2001.
 He later founded an identity-as-a-service company called Symplified, which was bought by RSA Security in an apparent fire sale in 2014 and subsequently shuttered.
-Sandwiched between all of this, Olden and his Strata cofounders were instrumental in developing SAML, an open standard that enables identify providers and service providers to play ball.
-In effect, this allows a single set of credentials to be used to access multiple different websites.
+Sandwiched between all of this activity, Olden and his Strata cofounders were instrumental in developing SAML, an open standard that enables identify providers and service providers to play ball.
+In effect, this makes it possible to access multiple websites using a single set of credentials.
 This is particularly important in enterprise setups, as it means employees don’t have to keep track of different logins to access all their applications.

-Strata Identity emerged from stealth last June, with Olden noting that the company has completed “several large, successful proof-of-concepts,” signed a Fortune 50 client, and drawn interest from at least 15 Fortune 500 companies from across the finance, technology, and retail spheres.
-Last October, Strata was invited to join the Microsoft Intelligent Security Association (MISA).
+Strata Identity emerged from stealth last June, with Olden noting that the company has completed “several large, successful proofs-of-concept,” signed a Fortune 50 client, and drawn interest from at least 15 Fortune 500 companies from across the finance, technology, and retail spheres.
+Last October, Strata was also invited to join the Microsoft Intelligent Security Association (MISA).

-With $11 million in the bank, Strata said that it’s now well-financed to scale its R&D, sales, and marketing efforts.
-As part of this investment, Menlo Ventures’ partner Venky Ganesan has now joined Strata’s board of directors.
+With $11 million in the bank, Strata said it’s now well-financed to scale its R&D, sales, and marketing efforts.
+As part of this investment, Menlo Ventures’ partner Venky Ganesan has joined Strata’s board of directors.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: